sejnub/jdec/README.md

 ## Comments

-* This module is not optimized for speed by now.
+* This module is not optimized for speed.

 * mochijson.erl is included as the JSON-Decoder and does most of the work.
   I justed added the parser for the dot syntax.

-* This module is work in progress.
-It does its job but there is a lot which can be improved.